 TrainSmart has worked with the client for over ten years.
 The core members of the TrainSmart team are very familiar with the various lines of business, their culture, and their challenges.
 Since 2005, TrainSmart has worked on special initiatives and developed and delivered leadership workshops for the company.
 Because of this deep company knowledge, the client was confident that TrainSmart could deliver.

 The Challenge: Originally, assigned to work with three lines of business, once word got out about the project, a total of 130 lines of business requested that they be included.

 TrainSmart’s business model is based on scalability and strong project management.
 At one time during the project, over 40 different consultants were working on various aspects of the assignment.
 The project management team knew the status of every moving part on any given day.

 TrainSmart’s strategy was to create a lot of processes and templates.
 Even the interview questions were based on a template.
 By asking every SME the exact same questions, TrainSmart was able to look across the service lines and help the client understand where they could take a more integrated approach.

-Given that the sales reps had limited amount of time to absorb the new information, the learning strategy was to take a micro-learning approach of DO, KNOW, SAY.
-The learning solutions were short, quick and easy. eLearnings were 15 minutes or less.
+Given that the sales reps had a limited amount of time to absorb the new information, the learning strategy was to take a micro-learning approach of DO, KNOW, SAY.
+The learning solutions were short, quick, and easy. eLearning was 15 minutes or less.
 Podcasts were limited to five minutes.
 Instead of training the sales reps on how to sell the new products, this training was designed to help them identify if an existing client might benefit from one of the client’s acquired service offerings.
-In other words, this training focused on teaching the sales reps what to listen for in order to suggest that a colleague talk to them about the opportunity.
+In other words, this training focused on teaching the sales reps what to listen for in order to suggest that a colleague talks to them about the opportunity.